dmendiza/speaking/django_zero_to_hero/slides.md

 # Installing Django

-Latest version 1.6.2 was released on Feb 2, 2014
+Latest version 1.6.5 was released on May 14, 2014

     !bash
     $ pip install django